neo4j-devtools/relate/documentation/RFCs/relate-api/relate-api.rfc.md

 - Inside `@daedalus` all entity (Agent, DBMS, DB, Graph) instances have a unique ID, as well as a unique name (by namespace), this to facilitate both user and programmatic access.
 - The API should be semantically the same regardless of if you are using the Programmatic, GraphQL, or CLI APIs
 - The concept of Agents make it easy to protect sensitive information such credentials, and provide a clear chain of trust.
-- Dependency Injection and typed language reduce the possibility of bugs and nullpointer exceptions, as well as an established pragma for extending applications.
+- Dependency Injection and typed language reduce the possibility of a host of bugs and nullpointer exceptions, as well as providing an established pragma for extending applications.

 # Drawbacks